Importing SSL Certificates

 Select “Certificate Authority”, and then click “Continue”:

 You will be prompted to enter a label for the certificate.
-The label you choose doesn’t matter, but it’s recommended to choose a label that describes the certificate you’re uploading.
+The label you choose doesn’t matter, but we recommend labeling the certificate in a manner similar to the filename of the certificate.
 Then, click “Continue”.

 Otherwise, you should receive a message indicating that the certificate has been successfully imported.

-Once the CS_WebService_Root.cer certificate is installed, repeat the process for the second certificate, CS_WebService_Level1.cer.
+Once the CS_WebService_Root.cer certificate is installed, you need to repeat the process for the second certificate, CS_WebService_Level1.cer.

-If you are using the CyberSource Toolkit for i reporting APIs, you must also install the following certificates in order:
+If you are using the CyberSource Toolkit for i reporting APIs, you must also install each of the following certificates in order:

-Lastly, go back and attempt to run the program that was producing the error messages, and they should stop appearing.
+Lastly, go back and attempt to run the program that was producing the SSL error messages, and you should no longer receive SSL error messages.
+However, if you are still seeing SSL errors after following the above process, please reach out to our support team at email@example.com.